 Every day, somebody in our community could be in urgent need of our service.
 We rely on the generosity of the communities we serve.
 We receive no regular government or NHS funding.

-By playing our Spring Raffle you will help keep us on the frontline of saving lives, and be in the running to win one of the 60 cash prizes on offer, including our incredible £2,500 cash first prize.
+By playing our Summer Raffle you will help keep us on the frontline of saving lives, and be in the running to win one of the 100 cash prizes on offer, including our incredible £5,000 cash first prize.

 How to Play